-Ten poems will earn cash prizes.
-Award amounts range from $200 (first prize) to $75 (seven finalists).
+Ten poems will win.
+Award amounts range from $200 (first prize) to $75 (seven honorable mention prizes).

-The contest is a prelude to Highline College’s celebration of National Poetry Month, April 2018.
-Each poem will be displayed on a broadside in the Highline Library’s Exhibit and Art Gallery.
+The contest is a prelude to Highline College’s celebration of National Poetry Month, April 2019.
+Each poem will be displayed on a broadside in the Highline Library Exhibits and Art Gallery (Building 25, 4th floor).
 Contest winners and finalists will have their broadsides hang alongside nationally recognized poets.

 Winners will receive a copy of their broadside.
 Another copy will be part of Highline’s permanent collection.
 Poets will also have the chance to read their work during a reception in the gallery in April.